raspiblitz/raspiblitz/README.md

 ## Hardware Needed

-The RaspiBlitz is build from the following minimal parts:

-* RaspBerryPi 3B/4B
-* 500GB USB HDD or SSD
-* LCD-Display HAT
-* 16GB Micro SD-Card
-* Power supply >=3A (stable output is important)

-**All parts together are at around 150-200 USD - based on shops and location.**
+All parts together are at around 150-250 USD - based on shops and location.

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)